goabstract/abstract-sdk/docs/abstract-api.md

 ### Retrieve an image url

-> Note: The `previews.url` method requires an environments with [URL.createObjectURL](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL).
+> Note: The `previews.url` method requires an environment with [URL.createObjectURL](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL).
 If you are using node, you will need to save the image to a file with [`previews.raw`](#retrieve-an-image-file)

 `previews.url(LayerDescriptor): Promise<Preview>`